OutHackThem/MyCtfWriteups/_posts/htb/2020-03-30-Legacy-writeup.markdown

 ## Legacy writeup

 Hi there, how you doin ?
 For a long long time now I've been avoiding Hack the box cause I am sort of an addict for CTFs and I've heard that htb is one of the best playgrounds out there.
-I was just waiting for a time period where I could just sit down and do this without any distractions and what better time then this COVID-19 pendemic when everyone is quarantined.
+I was just waiting for a time period where I could just sit down and do this without any distractions and what better time then this COVID-19 pendemic when everyone is quarantined (Hope Everyone survives this and be well)
-Thought I'd star with retired with easy retired machines which would get me warmed up so here we are Legacy writeup.
+Thought I'd start with retired easy machines which would get me warmed up so here we are Legacy writeup.

 ![main]({{ site.giturl }}/MyCtfWriteups/assets/images/htb/Legacy/cover.png)